mcfrith/local-rearrangements/README.md

 [BED3]: https://genome.ucsc.edu/FAQ/FAQformat.html#format1

-The output ends with the alignments of the rearranged reads.
+Next, the output has the alignments of the rearranged reads.

+Finally, rearrangement counts are shown on the screen:

+    # Rearrangements: 1383
+    # Query sequences:  1   Rearrangements: 1258
+    # Query sequences:  2   Rearrangements: 20
+    # Query sequences:  3   Rearrangements: 13
+    ...

+This means there are 1383 rearranged regions, of which 1258 have just one DNA read, 20 have two DNA reads, etc.

 ## Recommended usage